wordofwarning/wordofwarning.org/current/2025-turn/index.md

 #### Access
 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).

-Content Warnings: some works *may* involve interaction and/or participation; any specific warnings will be listed [here](/warnings) during February.
+Content Warnings: some works *may* involve interaction and/or participation; specific warnings will be listed [here](/warnings) during February.

 Features: *up to ten* contemporary dance performance works with varied content; works will occur in multiple spaces and will vary in format.